 However, the million-dollar question is how this revolutionary mobile app works and brings massive money to the table while working on a simple business model.
 Just swipe, get matched, flirt and date.
 That’s all.
-Let’s see how this simple yet effective dating app model works.
+Let’s see how this simple yet effective dating app business model works.

 Founders: Sean Rad and Justin Mateen